arickert/thedigradio/_posts/2023-04-19-transcript-next-shift-with-gabriel-winant.md

 ---
 layout: post
-title: "For Workers, Hospitals Have Become the New Steel Mills — Minus the Strong Unions (with Gabriel Winant)"
+title: "Transcript: For Workers, Hospitals Have Become the New Steel Mills — Minus the Strong Unions (with Gabriel Winant)"
 permalink: transcripts/next-shift-with-gabriel-winant/
 audiolink:
 post_id: